Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Continuous variable basics

-From the above interpretation of the expression~\eqref{post_measurement_QCM} as the QCM of the reduced post-measurement state it immediately follows that $V'_B\geq i\Omega_B$.
 Moreover, one can also conclude that $V'_B$ must be pure if such are both $V_{AB}$ and $\Gamma_A$.
-These important facts can also be established directly by exploiting the properties of Schur complements reviewed in Section~\ref{Schur_subsec}.
-Doing this is a useful exercise that the interested reader is encouraged to solve on their own.
-Its solution is as follows.
+These important facts can also be established directly by exploiting the properties of Schur complements reviewed in Appendix~\ref{Schur_subsec}.\footnote{Doing this is a useful exercise that the interested reader is encouraged to solve on their own.}